ece471-MIR/symbolic-piano-continuation/README.md

 ## usage

 Note: The Dockerfile and docker_train.sh script were written to be compatible with Kahan (Cooper EE's GPU cluster).
+This repository is assumed to be stored  `/zooper2/$USERNAME/mir`.

 ### prepping the dataset